Disaster Jobs Report: U.S. Economy Added Just 245,000 Jobs in November

-The U.S. economy added TK jobs in November and the unemployment rate ticked down to 6.7 percent, according to data released Friday.
+The U.S. economy added 245,000 jobs in November and the unemployment rate ticked down to 6.7 percent, according to data released Friday.

-Economists surveyed by Econoday had forecast 500,000 jobs and a decline in the unemployment rate to 6.7 percent, two-tenths of a percent October’s 6.9 percent.
-The Labor Department had initially reported that the economy added 661,000 jobs in September.
+Economists surveyed by Econoday had forecast 500,000 jobs and a decline in the unemployment rate to 6.8 percent, one-tenth of a percent October’s 6.9 percent.

 The job gains for September were revised up by 39,000 to 711,000, and the change for October was revised down by 28,000, from 610,000.
 With these revisions, employment in September and October combined was 11,000 more than previously reported.